 I started my first company from my hometown North Bay, Ontario when I was 17-years old.
 I specialized in graphic design and Internet marketing.
 By the time I was 25, I had 12 employees and that youthful itch to head for the big city.
 So, I sold the company and moved to Toronto.

 There I took a position in a large Canadian bank – CIBC.
 Apparently, I had a knack for that, as I moved up the ranks quickly and was promoted to management consultant for C-level executives.
 That led to an opportunity at Cigna, a U.S. health insurance company in Connecticut, where I worked full-time leading major projects.
-My move to the United States was solely a personal decision – while it made little sense at the time, I wanted to be near Manhattan – he was and still is, quite a handsome guy.
+My move to the United States was solely a personal decision – while it made little sense at the time, I wanted to be near Manhattan.

 But there was something about the hospitality industry that always tugged at me.
 Before leaving Toronto, I had begun working without pay at a local catering company one day each week just to learn the ropes.